EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Related Work

 \subsection{Evaluations on Large Generative Models}

 Evaluating the large generative models~\cite{gpt4, llama, llama2, ldm, sdxl} is a big challenge for both the NLP and vision tasks.
-For the large language models, current methods design several metrics in terms of different abilities, question types, and user platform~\cite{tooleval, gu2023xiezhi, hendrycks2021measuring, choi2023llms, zheng2023judging}.
+For the LLMs, current methods design several metrics in terms of different abilities, question types, and user platform~\cite{tooleval, gu2023xiezhi, hendrycks2021measuring, choi2023llms, zheng2023judging}.
 More details of LLM evaluation and Multi-model LLM evaluation can be found in recent surveys~\cite{llm-eval, zhao2023survey}.
 Similarly, the evaluation of the multi-modal generative model also draws the attention of the researchers~\cite{bang2023multitask, ye2023mplug}.
-For example, Seed-Bench~\cite{seedbench} generates the VQA for multi-modal large language model evaluation.
+For example, Seed-Bench~\cite{seedbench} generates the VQA for multi-modal LLM evaluation.

 For the models in visual generation tasks, Imagen~\cite{imagen} only evaluates the model via user studies.
-DALL-Eval~\cite{dall-eval} assesses the visual reasoning skills and social basis of the text-to-image model via both user and object detection algorithm~\cite{detr}.
-HRS-Bench~\cite{hrs-bench} proposes a holistic and reliable benchmark by generating the prompt with ChatGPT~\cite{gpt4} and utilizing 17 metrics to evaluate the 13 skills of the text-to-image model.
+DALL-Eval~\cite{dall-eval} assesses the visual reasoning skills and social basis of the T2I model via both user and object detection algorithm~\cite{detr}.
+HRS-Bench~\cite{hrs-bench} proposes a holistic and reliable benchmark by generating the prompt with ChatGPT~\cite{gpt4} and utilizing 17 metrics to evaluate the 13 skills of the T2I model.
 TIFA~\cite{tifa} proposes a benchmark utilizing the visual question answering~(VQA).
-However, these methods still work for text-to-image evaluation or language model evaluation.
-For T2V evaluation, we consider the quality of motion and temporal consistency.
+However, these methods still work for T2I evaluation or language model evaluation.
+For T2V evaluation, we further consider the quality of motion and temporal consistency.